 Throughout the years, Clayoquot Sound has been home to innovative research, monitoring, education and training initiatives funded by a variety of groups, from local government agencies to international students.
 At the CBT, we support research of all kinds, as we believe that a better, more sustainable way of doing things requires knowing how our ecosystems work now.

 In April 2015, Quest University students participated in a week-long west coast Political Ecology field course, coordinated by Quest professor Dr John P. Reid-Hresko.
 Several local community members shared their knowledge and perspectives with the visiting students who were exploring the multiple meanings and motivations for conservation in the Clayoquot Sound Biosphere.
 The results or their inquiry were documented as digital stories that can be viewed here.

 SFU and BOKU Universities

-Dr. Wolfgang Haider from SFU, who initiated this new teaching experiment together with Dr. Ulrike Pröbstl-Haider from BOKU, worked with Tofino Mayor Josie Osborne, Catherine Thicke and Dr. Laura Loucks from the Clayoquot Biosphere Trust to design locally relevant student research projects.
-Dr. Haider believes it is necessary to give students the opportunity to apply what they have learned in a real world situation and contribute something of value for community partners.
-Not many institutions are open for this kind of teaching, cooperation and shared learning experience.
+Dr Wolfgang Haider from SFU, who initiated this new teaching experiment together with Dr Ulrike Pröbstl-Haider from BOKU, worked with Tofino Mayor Josie Osborne, Catherine Thicke and Dr Laura Loucks from the Clayoquot Biosphere Trust to design locally relevant student research projects.
+Dr Haider believes it is necessary to give students the opportunity to apply what they have learned in a real-world situation and contribute something of value to community partners.
+Not many institutions are open for this kind of teaching, cooperation and shared the learning experience.
 “On the west coast”, he said, “the people are open minded and provide excellent conditions for these kinds of courses, particularly when the students can both work and live in the community”.

 The CBT hopes to foster more community-university student research collaborations over time.
-If you or your organization has a project you would like researched by visiting students, please contact Dr. Laura Loucks at email@example.com.
+If you or your organization has a project you would like researched by visiting students, please contact our Research Director, Dr Laura Loucks at email@example.com.